FEATURES

 With Porsche knowing that they would have to change the powertrain or risk being uncompetitive, they searched for a suitable replacement.
 This, combined with the prospect of going up against race-proven cars in their second year of competition at Le Mans, meant that the project was paused.

-However, in 1999 development restarted with a new engine onboard.
-Porsche opted to use a V10 that was developed for Formula 1 to the very same regulations that killed Group C prototype racing, but was never used.
+However, in 1999 development restarted with a new engine aboard.
+Porsche opted to use a never-raced V10 that was intended for Formula 1, and was built to the very same regulations that killed Group C prototype racing.
 Originally a 3.5-litre unit, the capacity was increased to 5.5-litres, the F1-mandated pneumatic valves were removed and tweaks were made for longevity.

 Even with the air restrictors fitted, the naturally aspirated engine would produce over 600 bhp.
 The package was further refined with new suspension, and the Le Mans Prototype was on track for a debut in the year 2000 – hence the name LMP 2000 was unofficially attached to the 9R3 project.